Is Spring an Allergic Nightmare? part one

 The time of blossoming has begun!

 Hayfever sufferers are probably familiar with how an increase in environmental allergens manifests and therefore keep some anti-histamines handy to manage the effect.
-Consider the following to deter from what you normally think is inevitable at this time of year:
+Consider the following to deter from what you normally consider an inevitable outcome at this time of year:

 1. Know your allergens